Robert Harrison (publisher): Cheesecake

 The one Harrison men's magazine that differed from the Beauty Parade format was Whisper, started in April 1946.
 It began as a clone of Beauty Parade, but became more explicit, violent and blatantly sexual.
-In 1953 Harrison was arrested for staging a Whisper photo shoot at a New Jersey golf course.
+In 1953, Harrison was arrested for staging a Whisper photo shoot at a New Jersey golf course.
 It starred Page as a prisoner being tortured by models dressed in skimpy Ku Klux Klan-like costumes.
 But the old format of suggested nudity and sex was not working in the 1950s as it did in the '40s.
 During the heyday of his cheesecake magazines, Harrison moved with his sister Helen from their two-bedroom apartment into a nine-bedroom suite at the Parc Vendôme.
 Harrison became a fixture on the New York nightclub scene and was portrayed as a playboy in society columns.
-He indulged in his trademark proclivity toward all things white—Cadillacs, tailored suits from Sulka, cashmere polo coats and hats.
+He indulged in his trademark proclivity toward all things white—Cadillacs, tailored suits from Sulka (Amos Sulka & Company, a defunct maker of men's wear), cashmere polo coats and hats.
 He was often photographed in the company of Broadway or Hollywood starlets.
 But the circulation of his magazines declined in the post-war years.
 By early 1952 his accountant told him that he was broke.
 In addition to rival imitators, Harrison "could not compete with the new celebrity focused men's magazine, Playboy, whose first issue, released in 1953, featured a full color centerfold of Marilyn Monroe."
 But Harrison had an aversion to real nudity and never went the route of Playboy.
 Instead, he returned to his New York Graphic roots.
-Thus Whisper would morph a third time in the 1950s to imitate the most audacious of Harrison's periodicals.
+Thus, Whisper would morph a third time in the 1950s to imitate the most audacious of Harrison's periodicals.